Eleonor2004/synapse_frontend/prompt2.md

 Please help me progressively:

-1. Start by analyzing the repo and then we focus on the workbench.
+1. Review the component FileUploader to make it more robust in acepting documents
-2. Build the components that will makeup the workbech and ameliorate the existing ones
+2. Build a good NetworkGraph component that will proper ly diplay the nodes the edges with the desired requirements mentioned above using D3.js or vis.js: the most adequate one that will be capble of viewing evne 50listings at the time
-3. Build a functional Workbench ans then test to ameliorate
+3. Build the LocationGraph component
-4. Tackle each page one-by-one, to ameliorate design: Home
+4. Make the Workbench page to be really complete and all functional
 5. Ensure everything is **clean, readable, and modular.**

 ---